 Muscle building isn’t something that only bodybuilders and athletes should worry about; for long-term health, everyone can benefit from building their LBM.

-Building Lean Body Mass is an investment in your future.
+Building lean body mass is an investment in your future.
 The more LBM you build while you are still young and healthy, the more you will have in reserve when you really need.
 But before you start adding protein shakes and resistance workouts to your daily regimen, you need a plan.
 The first step to building a healthy level lean body mass is to measure how much you have with a body composition analysis.
-You can learn about the different types of BIA devices that analyze body composition and the types of outputs you can expect to receive by clicking here.
+You can learn about the different types of BIA devices that analyze body composition and the types of outputs for each devices.